AOF Directors, Officers & Functionaries ...

 Don, a long time member or supporter of AOF, believes strongly that logic and reason provide a deeper and more visceral connection to morality than ancient writ absorbed by a believer.
 And naturally, compassion for animals, disadvantaged peoples and the planet become a lifelong dedication.

-Don is such a paragon, we just want to hug him and weep for our own stained souls.
+Don is such a paragon of ethics, we just want to hug him and weep for our own stained souls.

 Ever nonconformist, Pat developed her personal profile in the form of a graphic.
 Behold, and wonder ...